 This deck is part and parcel of every consultant’s work life.
 They research and discuss their clients’ problems, market trends, and then work out plausible solutions.

 These decks represent different scenarios of each industry/problem area.
-They outline the current state, and proposed solutions.
-They have to be visually compelling and engaging.
+They outline the current state and propose solutions.
+The slides need to be both clear and visually compelling.

 Scenario decks are given Level 1 treatment with images and icons added to make a striking difference.
 Simple animation is added as well.